English Language Arts Materials Collections for Instructionally Embedded States

 one seed or seed represented in a tactile graphic

-one sock or sock represented in a tactile graphic
+one sweater or sweater represented in a tactile graphic

 one toy baby or baby represented in a tactile graphic